rbaumbach/InstagramSimpleOAuth/README.md

 ## Suggestions, requests, and feedback

 Thanks for checking out InstagramSimpleOAuth for your in-app Instagram Authentication.
-Any feedback can be can be sent to: rbaumbach.github@gmail.com.
+Any feedback can be can be sent to: github@ryan.codes.